Gursavakhjhutty/Gatcha-Galactica/README.md

 GalacticGacha is a blockchain-based collectible NFT project where users can mint unique celestial objects - either stars or exoplanets.
 Each mint randomly selects between a star or an exoplanet, creating a unique NFT with specific metadata and characteristics.

+## Quick Disclaimer

+-The project is runnable but will not give a token with exoplanet data or Star data as the json files for both datasets are too big to upload to github.

 ## Features

 - Random minting system that chooses between stars and exoplanets